YashviSoni04/email_phishing_analyzer/README.md

-# 📧 PhishGuard - Email Phishing Detection
+# 📧 PhishGuard - Email Phishing Detection Extension

 PhishGuard is a **Node.js + Python** powered system that integrates with your Gmail to detect phishing emails in real-time.
 It uses custom logic, keyword scanning, and external reputation APIs to identify suspicious messages.